Naiya Mehta, Esq.

 "Everyone else has it."

-Social media compresses visibility and distorts what's "normal."
+Social media compresses visibility and distorts what's normal.
 Lifestyle inflation becomes an endless loop with no natural stopping point.
-Students learn to quietly build wealth instead of performing it.
+Learn to quietly build wealth instead of performing it.

 3